The Self-Directed IRA Secret

 1. Establish Self-Directed IRA LLC with IRA Financial Trust.

-2. Your IRA assets/cash can be rolled over to IRA Financial Trust tax-free.
+2. Your IRA assets/cash can roll over to IRA Financial Trust tax-free.

 3. A special purpose LLC will be established that will be wholly owned by the IRA.
-The IRA assets/cash will then be transferred to the LLC tax-free in exchange for 100% interest in the LLC.
+The IRA assets/cash will then go into the LLC tax-free in exchange for 100% interest in the LLC.

 4. You, as manager of the LLC, will open a bank account for the LLC at any local bank.
-IRA Financial will draft LLC Operating Agreement identifying you as manager of the LLC and the IRA as the sole member.
+IRA Financial will draft the LLC Operating Agreement.
+This identifies you as manager of the LLC and the IRA as the sole member.

 5. You, as manager of the LLC, will then have “Checkbook control” over all the assets/funds in the IRA LLC to make the alternative asset investment.

-6. Since the LLC will be owned by one IRA, the LLC will be treated as a disregarded entity for federal income tax purposes and no federal income tax return will be required to be filed.
+6. Since one IRA will own the LLC, it’s treated as a disregarded entity for federal income tax purposes.
+No federal income tax return needs to be filed.
 All income and gain from the real estate investments will flow back to the IRA without tax.

 Advantages of the “Checkbook Control” Self-Directed IRA LLC

-- Invest in what you know and understand tax-free, such as real estate, precious metals, tax liens, hard money loans, private businesses, and much more.
+- Invest in what you know and understand tax-free, such as real estate, hard money loans, private businesses, and much more.